hapax/hapax.github.io/assets/minimal-networks.md

 ---

-You might guess that the best place to put the hub station $D$ is right in the centre.
-In fact, we can prove this using symmetry.
+You might guess that the best place to put the hub station $D$ is right right in the centre, and in fact, we can prove this from symmetry.
-If this seems obvious to you, feel free to skip the proof!

-*Proof.*
-Place $D$ anywhere you like, and draw an axis of symmetry of the triangle, represented by the red line in Figure 3.
+First of all, draw an axis of symmetry of the triangle, represented by the red line in Figure 3.
-We are going to wiggle the hub side to side perpendicular to axis of symmetry, along the dark blue line in Figure 3.

 <figure>
     <div style="text-align:center"><img src